calliope-project/calliope/docs/examples/national_scale/index.md

 ```

 ---
+!!! info "Where to go next"

-To try loading and solving the model yourself, see the accompanying notebook [here][running-the-national-scale-example-model]
+    To try loading and solving the model yourself, move on to the accompanying notebook [here][running-the-national-scale-example-model].